equinor/komodo/README.md

 As well as the `kmd` command, this package installs several other commands, each with its own options:

+- `komodo-ask-for-tags` &mdash; Checks if there are any internal dependencies with changes since last release and composes a message to ask for new tags from the respective maintainers
 - `komodo-check-pypi` &mdash; Checks if pypi packages are up to date
 - `komodo-insert-proposals` &mdash; Copy proposals into release and create PR
 - `komodo-post-messages` &mdash; Post messages to a release